Expert House Rewire Services in Cardiff – Quality You Can Trust

 Not easily, no. The best way to rewire a property is from start to finish in one go.
 If this isn’t possible, then rewiring in sections (like the kitchen in one, or the upstairs in one) would be the next best option.

-No. The ideal time to rewire a house is when it’s empty, but it can be done occupied.
-The less furniture and possessions the better to increase efficiency and reduce the risk of damage.
-We’ve carried out rewires where the owners have put the contents of the upstairs to the downstairs and when access to the downstairs is necessary, move it all upstairs.
+Not necessarily.
+The ideal time to rewire a house is when it’s empty, but it can be done occupied.
+The less furniture and possessions the better as this helps speed up the job and reduce the risk of damage.
+Gabe Electrical have carried out rewires where the owners have put the contents of the upstairs to the downstairs and when access to the downstairs is necessary, move it all upstairs.

 The cable manufacturers state their products is serviceable for around twenty five years, although we have seen houses that have been installed to good standards serviceable at forty.